 Applying PredPol’s existing algorithms and using the three data points mentioned above, a platform such as PredPol could analyze data for shoplifting events by store location and time of day.
 Identifying shoplifting patterns would allow loss-prevention officers to proactively patrol these locations or take other measures to reduce theft.
 The National Retail Federation shared a success story of a Co-Op in the United Kingdom that significantly reduced crime, theft and operating costs with the help of data analytics.

-Large corporate campuses often use private security services or their own staff to respond to non-critical security events before law enforcement gets involved.
-With sufficient event data, their staff can also proactively patrol targeted areas to reduce rates of minor crimes such as auto burglaries materials thefts.
+Large corporate campuses often use private security services or their own staff to respond to critical security events before law enforcement gets involved.
+With sufficient event data, their staff can also proactively patrol targeted areas to reduce rates of crimes such as auto burglaries, materials thefts, etc.

-Large private/public event spaces such as malls and stadiums can also use predictive analytics to identify event hotspots and deploy security personnel to reduce the rate of crimes common to such spaces, such as pickpocketing and robberies.
+Security personnel can also use predictive analytics to identify large venue or event hotspots and place their patrol officers in those hotspots to reduce the rate of crimes common to such spaces, like pickpocketing and robbery.